Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves

 \section{High Accuracy $3$D Location Estimation}

-This section exploits the previous results to designs a high accuracy spatial location estimation method using ultrasound waves and the fixed geometry of the transmitters.
-Given the non-convex nature of the problem, \sref{secsub:1} {presents two types of initialization; a random initialization on the manifold and an improved initialization through the use of a non-linear least squares solver and the Riemannian geometry of the manifold.} \sref{secsub:2} adapts the template of Riemannian optimization method to the steepest descent algorithm on the equilateral triangle manifold.
-Finally, \sref{sec:sim} combines the obtained initialization with the proposed Riemannian optimization algorithm to efficiently solve the $3$D spatial location problem of interest in this paper.
+This section exploits the previous results to designs a high-accuracy spatial location estimation method using ultrasound waves and the fixed geometry of the transmitters.
+Given the non-convex nature of the problem, \sref{secsub:1} {presents two types of initialization; a random initialization on the manifold and an improved initialization through the use of a non-linear least squares solver and the Riemannian geometry of the manifold.} \sref{secsub:2} adapts the template of the Riemannian optimization method to the steepest descent algorithm on the {isosceles} triangle manifold.
+Finally, \sref{sec:sim} combines the initialization obtained with the proposed Riemannian optimization algorithm to efficiently solve the $3$D spatial location problem of interest in this paper.